 Both treat a variety of mental health conditions, but in different ways.
 While psychiatrists use a mix of therapy and medication, psychologists focuses on providing therapy.

-What is mental disorder?
+What is Mental Disorder?

-Mental disorder can be defined as a significant dysfunction in a person’s thinking, emotional control, and behaviour.
+Mental disorder can be defined as a significant dysfunction in a person’s thinking, emotional control, and behavior.
 This condition disrupts a person’s ability to relate to others and to deal with the demands of life.
 Depression is the largest contributor to worldwide disability.
 Schizophrenia and bipolar disorder are the most severe and disabling disorders.

 According to World Health Organization (WHO), many people with mental illness refrain from seeking treatment because of the stigma associated with it.
 Foods such as sugar, wheat, milk, and lead, as well as vitamin deficiencies are the causes of emotional disturbances.